 A device that sends small electrical impulses to the heart muscle to maintain a normal heart rate.
 The pacemaker has a pulse generator (which houses a batter and a tiny computer) and leads (wires) that send impulses from the pulse generator to the heart muscle, as well as sense the heart's electrical activity.
 Pacemakers are mostly used to prevent the heart from beating too slowly.
-Newer pacemakers have many sophisticated features that are designed to help with the management of arrhythmias, optimize heart-rate-related functions and improve synchronization.

 A sophisticated device used primarily to treat ventricular tachycardia and ventricular fibrillation, two life-threatening heart rhythms.
 The ICD constantly monitors the heart rhythm.
 When it detects a very fast, abnormal heart rhythm, it delivers energy to the heart muscle to cause the heart to beat in a normal rhythm again.
 There are several ways the ICD can be used to restore normal heart rhythm:

 - Anti-tachycardia pacing (ATP) – when the heart beats too fast, a series of small electrical impulses may be delivered to the heart muscle to restore a normal heart rate and rhythm.

 - Cardioversion/Defibrillation – when the heart is beating dangerously fast or irregularly, a shock may be delivered to the heart muscle to restore a normal rhythm.

 - Anti-bradycardia pacing – most ICD’s provide back-up pacing to prevent too slow of a heart rhythm.